 Renovating a house is a great way to raise funds for missions support - if the project succeeds.
 Habitat for Missions (HFM) works closely with our project partners to help make sure that happens.

 Most HFM projects are done in partnership with a local church.
 Such partnerships usually begin with a presentation to the church's pastor and/or other church leaders by an HFM officer.
-With the church's leadership on board, the next step is a presentation to the congregation by an HFM officer, who explains the process and motivates the church to embrace the project.
+With the church's leadership on board, the next step is a presentation to the congregation by the HFM officer, who explains the process and motivates the church to embrace the project.
 If the church decides to proceed, HFM draws on our extensive experience and proven methods to assist the church with every aspect of the process:

 - Selecting key members of the leadership team, including a project manager (ideally with building trades experience), a local realtor, a finance manager and a prayer team leader;